pchaberski/cars/documentation/4_results.md

 # ...
 ```

-Also some other customizations were made as can be seen above, namely with introducing customizable dropout rate in classifier and last layer size by adding `dropout` and `out_channels` parameters.
+Also some other customizations were made as can be seen above, namely introducing customizable dropout rate in classifier and last layer size by adding `dropout` and `out_channels` parameters.
 Those will be discussed in sections [4.2.7](#dropout-rate-tests) and [4.2.8](#last-layer-size-tests), respectively.

-Three comparisons were made taking as a baselines identical setups that were previously using 3-channel input:
+Three comparisons were made taking as baselines identical setups that were previously trained using 3-channel input:

 - experiment C-8, being a reflection of C-2 (no normalization and no augmentations)
 - experiment C-9, being a reflection of C-3 (normalization added, no augmentations)